firedrakeproject/firedrake/docs/source/firedrake_21.rst

 Registration
 ------------

-Registration costs £10.
-Please register via `this link <https://estore.imperial.ac.uk/conferences-and-events/faculty-of-natural-sciences/mathematics/firedrake>`_.
+You can register for the event using `this link <https://estore.imperial.ac.uk/conferences-and-events/faculty-of-natural-sciences/mathematics/firedrake>`_.
+Registration before 31st August costs £10 after which it will increase to £20.

 Location
 --------